- Quick Facts

 - Non-German and non-EU citizens may work in Germany only if their residence permit expressly allows this.

 - As an EU citizen you do not require a residence or work permit.
-The same applies for citizens of Norway, Iceland, Liechtenstein and Switzerland.
+The same applies for citizens of Norway, Iceland, and Liechtenstein.

 - Please carefully read our section Visa & Entry Requirements explaining which visa you need and if it can be converted into a residence permit.

 Non-EU Citizens, also called third country nationals, must apply for their work and residence permit at the local Munich Foreigners Office within the Kreisverwaltungsreferat (KVR) in Munich.
 The Service-Center für internationale Fachkräfte is in charge of issuing your residence and work permit.
 Please click the previous link for the address and opening hours.

 NOTE: Please note that if you move to a suburb of Munich, the local city hall (Rathaus) will be in charge of residence registration and the local district office (Landratsamt) will be in charge of issuing the relevant residence permit instead of the KVR within the city limits of Munich.

 - Residence permit with time restriction (Aufenthaltserlaubnis)

 - EU Blue Card (residence permit for highly qualified professionals with time restriction)

 - Settlement permit that gives you the right to work without time restriction (Niederlassungserlaubnis)

 - Permanent residence permit that gives you the right to work within the EU without time restriction (Erlaubnis zum Daueraufenthalt-EG).
 You may request this permit after legally living in Germany for a minimum of five years.